 - Have a complication rate of only 4 percent, compared to 31 percent for traditional open back surgery

-To learn more about the advantages of facet thermal ablation as an alternative to more invasive traditional open neck or back bone spur surgery, contact Laser Spine Institute today to schedule a complimentary initial consultation.
+To learn more about the advantages of facet thermal ablation as an alternative to more invasive traditional open neck or back bone spur surgery, contact Laser Spine Institute today to schedule your initial consultation.